If you’re shopping for a mixer and feeling a bit overwhelmed by all of the options, you’re going to find this video very helpful.

 You might be tempted to try and run signals through a computer in real time, but this will almost certainly cause too much latency, or delay.
 For live performances, it’s best to use the EQ, dynamics, delays, and reverbs that are running on the mixer, itself.

 Honestly, it’s incredible how powerful these consoles have become!
 Professional mixers like the DiGiCo SD9 offer incredible processing power and routing options.
-You can even find mixers like the Avid SC-48 that allow you to use your favorite plugins.

 In any case, make sure to choose a mixer that will at least provide the essential tools like EQ, compression, and gates.
 Most analog mixers do have basic EQs, but they usually don’t really cut it for live mixing and feedback suppression.